Aojiang-code/Aojiang-code.github.io/06项目复现/04kaggle/02数据集/04糖尿病视网膜病变/03Diabetic Retinopathy Dataset/01Diabetic retinopathy Detection [CNN]/README.md

 ### A- Create a model using transfer learning with EfficientNetB2

 * NOTE "experts advise you make the base model initially not trainable.
-Then train for some number of epochs¶ then fine tune model by making base model trainable and run more epochs It was found to be WRONG!!!!
+Then train for some number of epochs

+then fine tune model by making base model trainable and run more epochs It was found to be WRONG!!!!
 Making the base model trainable from the outset leads to faster convegence and a lower validation loss